 I love a good fresh salsa and one of my fave things to do once the tomatoes finally start ripening around here is experiment with new salsas.
-This past summer I jumped the gun with Watermelon Salsa in July because the tomatoes weren’t even ripe yet.
+Last summer I jumped the gun with Watermelon Salsa in July because the tomatoes weren’t even ripe yet.
 I just couldn’t wait.

 Seriously, I almost never pick my first garden ripe tomato until the end of July or beginning of August.
-(That’s because sometimes it’s still snowing at the beginning of May.
+(That’s because sometimes it’s still snowing at the beginning of May around here.
 No kidding.
-That’s New England for ya.)
+That’s New England.)